plumber-cd/terraform-backend-git/README.md

 `SSH_PRIVATE_KEY` | Path to SSH key for Git access.
 `StrictHostKeyChecking` | Optional; If set to `no`, will not require strict host key checking.
 Somewhat more secure way of using Git in automation is to use `ssh -T -oStrictHostKeyChecking=accept-new git@github.com` before starting any automation.

-Backend will determine which protocol you are using based on `repository` URL.
+Backend will determine which protocol you are using based on the `repository` URL.

 For SSH, it will see if `ssh-agent` is running by looking into `SSH_AUTH_SOCK` variable, and if not - it will need a private key.
 It will try to use `~/.ssh/id_rsa` unless you explicitly specify a different path via `SSH_PRIVATE_KEY`.

 Unfortunately `go-git` will not mimic real Git client and will not automatically pickup credentials from the environment, so this custom credentials resolver chain has been implemented since I'm lazy to research the "right" original Git client approach.
+It is recommended to use Git Credentials Helpers (aka `ASKPASS`).

 ### State Encryption

+We are using [`sops`](https://github.com/mozilla/sops) as encryption abstraction. `sops` supports many different encryption backends, but unfortunately it does not provide one stop API for all of them, so on our side we should define configuration and create binding for each.
+At the moment, we have following bindings for `sops` backends:

+- PGP
+- AWS KMS
+- Hashicorp Vault

+Before we integrated with `sops` - we had a basic AES256 encryption via static passphrase.
+It is no longer recommended, although might be useful in some limited scenarios.
+Basic AES256 encryption is using one shared key, and it encrypts entire JSON state file that it can no longer be read as JSON. `sops` supports various encryption-as-service providers such as AWS KMS and Hashicorp Vault Transit - meaning encryption can be safely performed without revealing private key to the encryption clients.
+That means keys can be easily rotated, access can be easily revoked and generally it dramatically reduces chances of the key leaks.

+#### `sops`

+`sops` supports [Shamir's Secret Sharing](https://github.com/mozilla/sops#214key-groups).
+You can configure multiple backends at once - each will be used to encrypt a part of the key.
+You can set `TF_BACKEND_HTTP_SOPS_SHAMIR_THRESHOLD` if you want to use a specific threshold - by default, all keys used for encryption will be required for decryption.

+##### PGP

+Use `TF_BACKEND_HTTP_SOPS_PGP_FP` to provide a comma separated PGP key fingerprints.
+Keys must be added to a local `gpg` in order to encrypt.
+Private part of the key must be present in order for decrypt.

+##### AWS KMS

+Use `TF_BACKEND_HTTP_SOPS_AWS_KMS_ARNS` to provide a comma separated list of KMS ARNs.
+AWS SDK will use standard [credentials provider chain](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/) in order to automatically discover local credentials in standard `AWS_*` environment variables or `~/.aws`.
+You can optionally use `TF_BACKEND_HTTP_SOPS_AWS_PROFILE` to point it to a specific shared profile.
+You can also provide additional KMS encryption context using `TF_BACKEND_HTTP_SOPS_AWS_KMS_CONTEXT` - it is a comma separated list of `key=value` pairs.

+##### Hashicorp Vault

+Use `TF_BACKEND_HTTP_SOPS_HC_VAULT_URIS` to point it to the Vault Transit keys.
+It is a comma separated list of URLs in a form of `${VAULT_ADDR}/v1/transit/keys/key`, where `transit` is a name of Vault Transit mount and `key` is the name of the key in that mount.
+Under the hood Vault SDK is using standard credentials resolver to automatically discover Vault credentials in the environment, meaning you can either use `vault login` or set `VAULT_TOKEN` environment variable.

+#### AES256

 To enable state encryption, you can use `TF_BACKEND_HTTP_ENCRYPTION_PASSPHRASE` environment variable to set a passphrase.
 Backend will encrypt and decrypt (using AES256, server-side) all state files transparently before storing them in Git.
 If it fails to decrypt the file obtained from Git, it will assume encryption was not previously enabled and return it as-is.
 Note this doesn't encrypt the traffic at REST, as Terraform doesn't support any sort of encryption for HTTP backend.
 Traffic between Terraform and this backend stays unencrypted at all times.

 ### Running backend remotely

-First of all, **DON'T DO IT**.

-It can be done, but again - **DON'T DO IT**.

-First of all, by default, Terraform does not perform any encryption before sending the state to HTTP backend.
-Also, running remotely accessible backend like this without authentication would **not** be secure - **anyone who can make HTTP calls to it would be able to get, update or delete your state files**.

-But even then, this backend is not aiming to become a standalone project.
-Once backends in Terraform [can be pluggable gRPC components](https://github.com/hashicorp/terraform/issues/5877), this backend will be converted to a normal TF gRPC plugin, HTTP support will be removed, and binaries will not be distributed separately anymore (I believe TF will be able to fetch them automatically just like it does it for providers right now).
-Until that happens, basically HTTP protocol is used instead of gRPC, and downloading and running this backend is delegated to the user.
-Therefore this backend recommended to be used in plugin/wrapper notion, i.e. you start it just before running Terraform and then you stop it right after Terraform is finished, and it happens on the same host.
-The `wrapper` mode makes that very scenario even easier, it run Terraform for you so you don't have to maintain multiple console windows.
-At the end of the day, you are not running Terraform AWS Provider remotely, are you?

-Even though the traffic can be secured with HTTP TLS encryption ([WIP](https://github.com/plumber-cd/terraform-backend-git/issues/12)), and [Basic HTTP Authentication](#basic-http-authentication) can be added, authentication and encryption is there just for the sake of securing local traffic, and even when it's enabled - remote operations mode is not recommended.

-Therefore it will not be considered to implement any rich HTTP-related features such as AD/Okta HTTP authentication, or any other features that will move this project further away from the goal to become a gRPC plugin.

-Make sure you do not open the port in your firewall for remote connections.
-By default it would start on port `6061` and would use `127.0.0.1` as the binding address, so that nothing would be able to connect remotely.
-That would still not protect you from local loop interface traffic interception or spoofing (or even having a bad actor who already got the access to the host to send HTTP requests directly to the endpoint), so consider enabling Basic HTTP Authentication and TLS encryption.
+This can be done, as previously mentioned, but it is not recommended.
+Although latest versions of this backend do support TLS in-transit encryption as well as at-rest encryption via `sops` - it still doesn't support authentication beyond very basic HTTP auth with a single shared password.
+Exposed backend will not give much flexibility in terms of the user access control, so it isn't really secure.

+It is hard to tell at the moment where feature requests from users and my own use cases will take this project next, bur originally it was designed to be a local-only thing.
+Once backends in Terraform [can be pluggable gRPC components](https://github.com/hashicorp/terraform/issues/5877), this backend was planned to be converted to a normal gRPC plugin and HTTP support was planned to be removed.
+Basically, the idea was to use HTTP until gRCP for backend implementations were not available.

-You may get creative and use something like K8s Network Policies like `calico`, or wrap backend traffic into API Gateway or ServiceMesh like Istio to add external layer of encryption and authentication, and then at your discretion you may run it with `--address=:6061` argument so the backend will bind to `0.0.0.0` and become remotely accessible.
+You may probably get creative and use something like Istio or maybe Keycloack to add external layer of encryption, authentication and authorization.

+If you are absolutely sure you want to run this backend in remote standalone mode - you need to run it with `--address=:6061` argument so the backend will bind to `0.0.0.0` and become remotely accessible, otherwise - it will only listen on `127.0.0.1`.

 ### TLS

 You can set `TF_BACKEND_GIT_HTTPS_CERT` and `TF_BACKEND_GIT_HTTPS_KEY` pointing to your cert and a key files.
 This will make HTTP backend to start in TLS mode.
-If you are using self-signed certificate - you can also set `TF_BACKEND_GIT_HTTPS_SKIP_VERIFICATION=true` and that will enable `skip_cert_verification` in terraform config.
+If you are using self-signed certificate - you can also set `TF_BACKEND_GIT_HTTPS_SKIP_VERIFICATION=true` in a wrapper mode and that will enable `skip_cert_verification` in the terraform config (or configure it yourself for standalone mode).

 ### Basic HTTP Authentication